oupala/apaxy/README.md

 Apaxy is simple to install, all you need is a server running Apache and FTP access to the folder you'd like use.

 * Download and unzip.
-* Copy the contents of the `apaxy` folder (`htaccess.txt` and `/theme`) in to a folder on your server you're going to use as the listing directory.
+* Copy the contents of `apaxy` to the folder on your server you're going to use as the listing directory.
 * Rename `htaccess.txt` to `.htaccess` in both the main and `/theme` folder.
 * [Treat yo'self](http://25.media.tumblr.com/tumblr_lw7q28y0Mz1qanm80o1_500.gif), you're done.

-##Apaxy themes

-Apaxy comes with a pretty good looking theme, but if you'd like to edit it to suit your own style that's easy enough.
+##Styling Apaxy

-Look in the `/theme` folder and you'll find the following files:
+If you'd like to edit the appearance of Apaxy, look in the `/theme` folder for the ollowing files:

 * `header.html`
 * `footer.html`